GrammaTech/gtirb/README.md

 ### Querying the IR

-Many components of GT-IRB are stored in standard containers for ease of use.
+Many components of GTIRB are stored in standard containers for ease of use.
 However, some require special consideration.

 Symbols can be looked up by effective address (Addr).
 Any number of